Our offers for Kiel

 Taxi and public transports

-The Cruise Terminal lies very central so that you don’t even need any public transports to explore Kiel.
-You can walk in the pedestrian zone where there are different Cafès and shopping opportunities.
+The Cruise Terminal Ostseekai is located very central so that you don’t even need any public transports to explore Kiel.
+You can walk in the pedestrian zone where you will find different cafés and shopping opportunities.
 From Kiel main train station, the Terminal can also be reached in a few minutes on foot.
+Should your cruise ship dock at decentral Ostuferhafen it is most convenient to take a taxi.

 The most pleasant months to visit Kiel are undoubtedly the summer months from May to September.
 The hottest time is between July and August.
 Hence, you will have the chance to swim in the Baltic Sea during this time of the year.
 Rainfalls, the cold and darkness dominate the winter months, especially January and February.
 Therefore, it is not the ideal travel time.